components in a higher level should not start if check on lower level fails

 A nicely running component with a failed check function should not be considered ok for next level components to start imho

-#1 Updated by R. Haschke about 5 years ago
+#1 Updated by R. Haschke over 5 years ago

 - Status changed from New to Resolved

 Starting several components (by group, level, or all) should stop when a component fails.